 In performing its responsibilities, the Board or any committee of the Board may, as required and subject to advising the Chairman of the Board, engage an outside advisor for advice and assistance at the expense of the Corporation.

 Members of the Board have full access to the management of the Corporation.
 In addition, the Board encourages management to address the Board in those instances where a manager's expertise and assistance can enhance the Board's understanding of a particular issue under its consideration.

 - Management Succession

 The Board is responsible for overseeing the existence of appropriate mechanisms regarding succession planning for the Corporation's senior management.
-It chooses the Chief Executive Officer of the Corporation (the "CEO") in consultation with its controlling shareholder.
-The Board oversees the succession plans for the CEO in consultation with the Corporation's controlling shareholder.
+It chooses the Chief Executive Officer of the Corporation (the "CEO") in agreement with its controlling shareholder.
+The Board oversees the succession plans for the CEO in agreement with the Corporation's controlling shareholder.